 Auditing your home's backlog can help you take proactive steps toward combatting deferred maintenance.

 First, list all the necessary repairs and maintenance tasks that need attention.
-It can range from small items like leaky faucets to more significant capital improvements like outdated electrical wiring or a damaged roof.
+It can range from small items like leaky faucets to more significant capital improvements like outdated electrical wiring or roof repairs.

 Next, prioritize your list based on urgency and maintenance budget.
 Doing so will help you determine which items to tackle first and how much you can realistically spend on each task.